artisan-roaster-scope/artisan/README.md

 Summary
 -------

-Artisan is a software that helps coffee roasters record, analyze, and control roast profiles.
+artisan scope is a software that helps coffee roasters record, analyze, and control roast profiles.
 When used in conjunction with a thermocouple data logger or a proportional–integral–derivative controller (PID controller), this software can automate the creation of roasting metrics to help make decisions that influence the final coffee flavor.

-Artisan is listed on [Awesome Python Applications](https://github.com/mahmoud/awesome-python-applications).
+artisan scope is listed on [Awesome Python Applications](https://github.com/mahmoud/awesome-python-applications).

 Donations
 ---------

 This software is open-source and absolutely free to use, also in commercial settings.

-If you think Artisan is useful to you, contribute financially to its further development.
+If you think artisan scope is useful to you, contribute financially to its further development.
 Send any amount via my [PayPal.Me page](https://www.paypal.me/MarkoLuther).
 Thanks!

 > *Home roasting enthusiasts often donate 10-100.- (in $ or EUR), while small roasting businesses and consultant that use Artisan in their daily work tend to donate 100-300.- (in $ or EUR).
 For extra tech support, please inquire.*